ZigaoWang/daztab/README.md

 ## Introduction

-DazTab Lite is a minimalist style new tab start page for browsers.
+DazTab Lite is a chrome extension that replaces your new tab page into a macOS-styled dashboard.

 ## Install